What requirements must fresh fruit or vegetables comply with to be allowed on the European market?

 Alternative food safety management certification includes the Safe Quality Food (SQF) programme and FSSC 22000, an industry-developed standard developed by the International Organization for Standardization (ISO).

-All the mentioned management systems are recognised by the Global Food Safety Initiative (GFSI), which means that they are generally accepted by the major retailers.
+All the mentioned management systems are recognised by the Global Food Safety Initiative (GFSI), which means that major retailers generally accept them.
 Compliance with certification schemes varies between countries, trade channels and market situations.
 Buyers can be more lenient during supply shortages, but in general, you can only do business when certifications and standards are in place.
 Living up to these standards will only become stricter and more widespread in the future.

 Tips: